What does a website cost?

 I will normally use WordPress (unless you have a preference for a different platform) because I’m familiar with it, it’s open source & one of the most popular and well-supported options available.
 If you want someone else to take over management in the future, you’ll have no trouble finding people who know WordPress.

 WordPress has an extensive library of designs (themes) to choose from.
 Many are free.
 Some are available at a price.
 You can choose any or I can suggest a shortlist to select from.
+Significant modifications to chosen designs are an additional cost.

 A good design relies on the quality of the images.
 There are many websites offering free stock images and others provide low resolution (web-friendly) stock images at very low costs.
 I can select some for you or you can source your own.
 Depending on your needs, it may be worth looking at paid image libraries.